-(76) SECTION 714: EXISTING PIPES AND DRAINAGE STRUCTURES
+(75) SECTION 714: LINE EXISTING PIPE EXISTING PIPES AND DRAINAGE STRUCTURES

 Follow the recommendations contained in Appendix A: Summary & Table of Recommendations of the I-77 Exit 26 Pipe Inspection Report included in Attachment B for disposition of existing pipes and drainage structures.
 All pipes specified to be replaced shall be replaced in kind via trenchless pipe installation.
 All pipes specified to be retained and recommended to be repaired shall be cleaned, repaired, pipe end sections replaced, where specified, and lined unless the pipe is not needed based on the Contractor's design.
 In the event the pipes are no longer needed by design, the pipe shall be abandoned and either removed or filled with flowable fill.
 Repair box culverts as specified in the table.
 The contractor shall include in their cost proposal all work specified in the recommendations table included in Attachment B within the scope of work (exhibit 3) and/or impacted by final design.
-Contractor is responsible for costs if existing pipe is determined to be hydraulically deficient by their design.